 Seasonality – In most of the United States, spring and summer are often considered to be the best time to sell a home.
 Usually, the weather is nicer and families want to make their moves while their kids are out for summer break.
 Fall is the second-best time period to sell a home.
 Winter is the slowest season.
 Winter is the worst season to sell because people are busy with the holiday season.
 The weather is also often worse than spring months.

 Inventory – How many homes on the market is a strong indicator of how fast your home will sell and for how much.
 The more homes that are on the market, the less likely it is to sell for a price that you want.
 This is because supply outweighs demand.

+When is it time to lower your house price?
 If you’ve been meticulous with your research and preparation, and your house still isn’t selling, consider these things when you consider a price cut:

 Nearby comps are trending lower

 Take a second look at other similar homes for sale in your neighborhood.
-Did you adjust properly for the comparative market analysis you’ve already done, or are things changing faster in your local market than your analysis could predict?
+Did you adjust properly for the comparative market analysis you’ve already done?
+Or are things changing faster in your local market than your analysis could predict?

 Offers are not coming in

 While there are multiple possible reasons why nobody’s offering on your home, price can often be the main one.
 If buyers feel like they can find a similar home at a better value, they’re unlikely to put in an offer.
 If people are viewing your listing online but not submitting offers, or if you’re getting open house attendance with no results, maybe your price is the problem.

 Foot traffic coming through the door is a great indicator of the attractiveness of your house price.
 Open house traffic and showing traffic tend to drop off after the first two weeks.
 You’ll know pretty quickly if your price isn’t working for buyers.